VitorCora/ServerSecurity_Windows_MassDeployment_V1SWP/powershellv1/migration/Readme.md

   - Due to being created based on Powershell version 1 it should run in any Windows Server runnning Powershell as they are retrocompatible
   - Vision One Server & Workload Protection is compatible with Windows Server 2003, but Endpoint sensor and Basecamp are not, so avoid running this script on it
   - You will need to download and host the ApexOne SCUT tool and/or the Deep Security CUT tool and pass them as parameters when you run the Powershell script
+  - This script will not move your actual policy from Deep Security/Workload Security

+## Migration Script logic

+  -

 ## How to run the script